 Candidates participate in a multi-stage application process, including submitting an application and pre-registering to attend an orientation and screening session.
 Volunteer Application pdf

 We offer five phone worker trainings per calendar year with diverse training schedules.
-Please check the 2014 Complete Volunteer Training Calendar for application deadlines, orientation and screening dates and training schedules.
+Please check the Fall 2014 Crisis Line Complete Volunteer Training Calendar for application deadlines, orientation and screening dates and training schedules.

 If you are interested in learning more about the phone worker training, volunteer program and application process please email [email protected] or call 206-461-3210 ext 697.